-Maurie Cohen is an Associate Professor in the Department of Humanities and Director of the Program in Science, Technology, and Society at the New Jersey Institute of Technology.
-He is also co-founder and Executive Board Member of the Sustainable Consumption Research and Action Initiative (SCORAI), an Associate Fellow at the Tellus Institute, and the editor of Sustainability: Science, Practice, and Policy.
+Maurie Cohen is Professor of Sustainability Studies and Director of the Science, Technology, and Society Program at the New Jersey Institute of Technology.
+He is also Associate Fellow at the Tellus Institute, co-founder and Executive Board Member of the Sustainable Consumption Research and Action Initiative (SCORAI), and editor of the journal Sustainability: Science, Practice, and Policy.

 Commentary on this publication

 As a forum for collectively understanding and shaping the global future, GTI welcomes diverse ideas.
 Thus, the opinions expressed in our publications do not necessarily reflect the views of GTI or the Tellus Institute.

 Journey to Earthland

 The Great Transition to Planetary Civilization

 This new volume by GTI Director Paul Raskin elucidates our dire global moment and charts a path to a flourishing future.Get your copy: